UK Same Day Delivery Market Insight Report 2020

 – B2C segments such as online retail and takeaway food.

-We do not include outsourced last mile parcel delivery from the depot to the consignee (a change from the previous edition of this report)
+We do not include outsourced last mile parcel delivery from the depot to the consignee in our definition of the market

 The report quantifies the market size, historical growth rates and levels of industry profitability.

 It also includes an in-depth analysis of the relevant drivers of industry growth setting out historical trends and available forecasts.

 It identifies and profiles the leading providers of same day delivery services in the UK.